TomatenKuchenDEV/docs/docs/tickets/commands.md

 `ticket [<Reason>]`

-Instead of a reason moderators and admins can also specify a user for whom the ticket should be created.
+Moderators and admins can also specify a user for whom the ticket should be created instead of a reason.

 ## Add a user or role to the current ticket {#cmd-add}